Is Dubai Safe? A Comprehensive Guide to Safety and Security in the Emirate

 BIPOC Travellers in Dubai

 Dubai may seem cosmopolitan as a highly diverse city with a large foreign-born population.
-However, discrimination can still exist, mainly based on nationality.
-Citizens from Western countries often enjoy privileges that are not extended to citizens from non-Western nations.
-This capriciousness of the law can be applied indiscriminately, making it essential for BIPOC travellers to understand and abide by the local regulations.
+However, discrimination can still exist, mainly on the basis of nationality.
+Citizens of Western countries often enjoy privileges not extended to citizens of non-Western nations.
+This capriciousness of the law can be applied indiscriminately, making it essential for BIPOC travellers to understand and comply with local regulations.

 The challenges faced by BIPOC travellers in Dubai include:

-• Stricter punishments for illegal activities compared to citizens from Western countries
+• Stricter punishments for illegal activities than those for citizens from Western countries.

 Understanding these challenges can help BIPOC travellers navigate their experiences in Dubai with caution and respect.